 The team is accepted to the National I-Corps Program!
 Hiba and Teresa begin connecting with and documenting customer needs, and they travel to Austin, TX, for mentorship on startup development.

 After conducting extensive customer discovery interviews, the team decides to pivot its focus from developing heart phantoms for imaging machine calibration and cardiac education to developing phantoms for several organ systems and with a focus on surgical practice and training.

-The team restructures itself into two major avenues of focus, the first to continue iterating on our cardiac phantom design and the second to investigate liver phantom design.
+The team restructures itself to focus on producing a working liver prototype.
 The team also begins to explore how bleeding could be simulated from phantom models to aid with surgical practice.

 The team presents a prototype of a material that mimics the mechanical properties of a liver and presents it at EOH 2019.